zMachine-0/invite-tracking-bot/README.md

 ### `/resetallinvites`

-Wipes **all invite data** for the server.
-Asks for confirmation before proceeding.
+Wipes all invite data for the server.
+Asks for confirmation before doing anything since it can't be undone.

 ---